isabella232/csharp-nps-sms-delighted/readme.md

 		//Safty to not add fake zeros
 		if (model.Message != "0" && score == 0)
         	return new HttpResponseMessage(HttpStatusCode.OK);
-		//Add a property that we can filter for in delightful
+		//Add a property that we can filter for in Delighted
 		var dic = new Dictionary<string, string>();
         dic.Add("survey_origin", "APIWorld");
         await client.AddResult(new AddResult() {